timhowgego/Aquius/README.md

 * Aquius is conceptually inaccessible to those with severe visual impairment ("blind people"), with no non-visual alternative available.
 * Internet Explorer 9 is the oldest vintage of browser theoretically supported, although a modern browser will be faster (both in use of `Promise` to load data and `Canvas` to render data).
 Mobile and tablet devices are supported, although older devices may lag when interacting with the map interface.
 * Aquius is written in pure Javascript, automatically loading its one dependency at runtime, [Leaflet](https://github.com/Leaflet/Leaflet).
 Aquius can produce graphically intensive results, so be cautious before embedding multiple instances in the same page, or adding Aquius to pages that are already cluttered.
-* Aquius works adequately within large conurbations, or for inter-regional networks, but might become more technically problematic should multiple large networks be deposited into one unfiltered dataset.
-As is, a 2010-era computer mapping every rail service from Madrid takes about 100ms to do the calculations and another 100ms to map the result, which can then lag slightly when moved.
+* Aquius works efficiently for practical queries within large conurbations, or for inter-regional networks.
+The current extreme test case is a single query containing _every_ bus stop and weekly bus service in the whole of Greater Manchester - a network consisting of about 5 million different stop-time combinations: This takes just under a second for Aquius to query on a slow 2010-era computer.
+A third of that second is for processing, and two thirds for map rendering: Aquius' primary bottleneck is the ability of the browser to render large numbers of visual objects on a canvas.

 ## Known Issues

-This section tries to explain the reasoning behind particular quirks.
+This section tries to explain the reasoning behind particular quirks:

-### General

 Aquius is fundamentally inaccessible to those with severe visual impairment: The limitation lay in the concept, not primarily the implementation.
 Aquius can't even read out the stop names, since it doesn't necessarily know anything about them except their coordinates.
 Genuine solutions are more radical than marginal, implying a quite separate application.
 For example, conversion of the map into a 3D soundscape, or allowing users to walk a route as if playing a [MUD](https://en.wikipedia.org/wiki/MUD).